hiveot/hub/docs/README-TD.md

 The 'id' field uniquely identifies the Thing using a URI.

-The WoT standard requires the ID to start with the "urn:" prefix.
-HiveOT doesn't care as this rule doesn't seems to be providing a capability used by HiveOT.
-However, for the sake of consistency it applies this rule as well.
+The WoT standard defines the ID to start with the "urn:" prefix.
+HiveOT uses the 'dtw:{agentID}' prefix for things.

 HiveOT uses the hardware device identification where possible.
-For example, zwave node 15 on homeID "aabbccdd" would have an 'id' value of "urn:aabbccdd-15".
+For example, zwave node 15 on homeID "aabbccdd" would have an 'id' value of "aabbccdd.15".
+When published by an agent with account ID 'zwavejs' the digitwin Thing-ID will be "dtw:zwavejs:aaabbbcc.15".

-Since thing IDs are defined by the device or service they are not guaranteed to be globally unique.

 In case of protocol binding services, also called agents, Things are addressed indirectly via the agent that published the Thing information.
 For example, to address a zwave node, both the zwave agent ID and the node Thing ID are needed.
 As a benefit, separating these parts makes it simpler to filter a group of Things based on their agent.

-The agent is also a Thing and has its own thingID.
+The agent-ID must be unique on the Hub.
 If multiple instances of an agent exist on the same hub they must have different IDs.
-For example, the zwave agent service that operatess a controller has by default an id of 'zwave' (the service name).
-When using two zwave controllers on the same hub, each instance must have a unique agent ID, eg zwave-1 and zwave-2.
-The easiest way to accomplish this is to rename the agent binary and copy it as the default ID is the binary name.
+For example, the zwave-js agent service that operates a controller has by default an id of 'zwavejs' (the service name).
+When using two zwave controllers on the same hub, each instance must have a unique agent ID, eg zwavejs-1 and zwavejs-2.
+Since the hub uses the binary name as the default agent ID, the easiest way to use multiple instances is to rename the agent binary.
 Each binary will get its own thing with its own configuration and authentication.
-Note that this is required whether the service lives on the same system or two systems.

 When sharing things between hubs, the hub prefixes the agent ID with its own hub ID, separated by a colon.
 So 'hub-1:zwave-1' is the agent ID for all zwave-1 Things from the hub with ID 'hub-1'.
 When the hub is configured to share events from node-5 of zwave-1, its events are therefore passed on to other hubs with agent ID of 'hub-1:zwave-1' and thing ID 'node-5'.
 When the hub receives an action request for a thing it removes its own prefix from the publisher ID and passes it to the agent that matches the remainder of the agent ID, eg 'zwave-1'.